 Stickers will be available again when someone finds a service that will print and ship 2" square vinyl stickers with a bleed <= 1/16" (preferably full-bleed) directly to people who want them.

 Lobsters' hosting is donated by Prgmr.com (thanks, alynpost).
 Our domain name is registered with CRI Domains, who donated our first year of registration.
-We use Tarsnap for backups, which pushcx pays for.
+DNS is provided by DNSimple and we use Tarsnap for backups, both of which pushcx pays for.

 The name "Lobste.rs" is a cute domain hack without any deeper meaning.
 It has nothing to do with self-help guru Jordan Peterson, whose fans started to call themselves "lobsters" about six years after we started.